Our Advocacy Priorities

 Improving outcomes for transition age youth across the spectrum by

-Increasing access to housing and community-based services (HCBS) for individuals and ensuring HCBS implementation results in meaningful services for people with autism and their families.
+Increasing access to housing and community-based services (HCBS) for individuals and increasing HCBS capacity to provide meaningful services for people with autism and their families.

 Making ABLE accounts widely available.

-Ensuring staff across settings have appropriate training, particularly related to challenging behaviors, safety, sensory needs, and augmentative and alternative communication (AAC).
+Ensuring staff across settings have appropriate training, particularly related to challenging behaviors, safety, sensory needs, and augmentative and alternative communication.